kubeflow/fairing/README.md

 ## Example

-This example creates a simple TensorFlow model, and then uses Kubeflow Fairing to package the model training code as a container image, and run the training job on Kubernetes.
+This example demonstrates how to create a simple TensorFlow model and train it locally.
+Then it illustrates how to use Kubeflow Fairing to package the model and run it on Kubernetes.

 1. Create a simple TensorFlow model that prints the machine's hostname.